Psalm 72

 Charles Spurgeon, English preacher, 1834-1892

 Solomon’s words begin by asking for a blessing from God, calling himself “king” and the “king’s son.”
-As we know from history, king’s often neglect the poor and needy amongst their people.
-Solomon at a young age and just beginning his reign, asked God to keep his eyes focused on caring for all of His people, especially the needy.
+As we know from history, kings often neglect the poor and needy amongst their people.
+Solomon at a young age and just beginning his reign, asked God to keep his eyes focused on caring for all of God’s people, especially the needy.
 We know, as Solomon and David knew, God’s heart is for the hurting and the broken-hearted.
-God’s eyes are on His children, especially the one’s cast out.
+God’s eyes are on His children, especially the one’s cast out and hurting.

 David’s life as father, king, and follower of the Lord must have influenced Solomon.
 Maybe, upon his deathbed, David reminded Solomon of God’s love and promises and faithfulness.

-While these words speak vaguely of the peaceful and prosperous time of King Solomon, they clearly prophesied of a time to come when the rule of Jesus will be like a spring rain on freshly cut grass as long as the sun shines and the moon remains in the sky…
+While these words speak vaguely of the peaceful and prosperous time of king Solomon, they clearly prophesy of a time to come when the rule of Jesus will be like a spring rain on freshly cut grass as long as the sun shines and the moon remains in the sky.

 The prophet Zechariah repeats these verses but instead speaks of Jesus.

 Rejoice, O people of Zion!
 Shout in triumph, O people of Jerusalem!
 Look, your king is coming to you.
-He is righteous and victorious, yet he is humble, riding on a donkey--riding on a donkey's colt.
+He is righteous and victorious, yet he is humble, riding on a donkey- riding on a donkey's colt.
 I will remove the battle chariots from Israel and the warhorses from Jerusalem.
 I will destroy all the weapons used in battle, and your king will bring peace to the nations.
 His realm will stretch from sea to sea and from the Euphrates River to the ends of the earth.
-Zechariah 9:9-10 NLT

-I’m not sure what life was like for the poor and needy during Solomon’s reign.
-The Bible says Israel was peaceful and prosperous, but there’s another verse of a man speaking to Rehoboam about his father that makes some question what life was like for the regular people of Israel.
+What was life like for the poor and needy during Solomon’s reign?
+The Bible says Israel was peaceful and prosperous, but there’s another verse of a man speaking to Rehoboam about his father that makes some question what life was actually like for the regular people of Israel.

 David prayed that Solomon would care for the poor and needy, and while the land of Israel was peaceful and prosperous during Solomon’s reign as king, it was built and maintained on the backs of the working class.
 Never will this be with our Lord Jesus, King over all the earth.